 You should seek some professional help to fight depression.
 But before going ahead with this discussion, let us know more about depression.

-Depression has some adverse effects on a person’s feelings, thoughts and behaviour, leading to various physical and emotional problems.
+Depression has some adverse effects on a person’s feelings, thoughts, and behavior, leading to various physical and emotional problems.
 A depressed person may sometimes find his life very dull or even unworthy of living.

 These episodes of depression may occur less frequently or more, throughout the day.